Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Allison decided not to interrupt whatever she was thinking about, and was rewarded when, after about twenty seconds of cogitation, Xiù took a deep breath and gestured helplessly at the whole hospital.

-"I’m home... and all Mom wants to talk about is who married who and when the baby’s due and… I used to spend my whole day worrying about accidentally *killing* people.
-Like, if I tripped and fell and reached out to catch myself or something and pulled their arm off… or worse, if I got found out and the Hunters came for me."
+"I’m home... and all Mom wants to talk about is who married who and when the baby’s due and...
+I used to spend my whole day worrying about accidentally *killing* people.
+Like, if I tripped and fell and reached out to catch myself or something and pulled their arm off... or worse, if I got found out and the Hunters came for me."

 She sighed and looked up and down the corridor.
 She frowned at a magazine on the table next to their bench and picked it up.
 At a glance it was obvious its title was something along the lines of *‘Charm!’* and that the front cover was nothing but long-range photos of oblivious women in bikinis being referred to by their first names.
 "Sometimes, here in this hospital?" she began.
 "It smells like that Hunter ship did.
-Just sometimes, it’ll catch me off guard and…"
+Just sometimes, it’ll catch me off guard and..."

 Allison reached out and tidied some hair out of her face.
 Xiù studied the magazine as she did so, her frown deepening.

 "Is this what I came back to?" she asked.
 "Weddings, and how fat some celebrity is that I never even heard of?
 Doesn’t anybody *care* that we’re at war?
 That there’s a whole species of monsters out there that wants us all dead?
 That *eat people?"*

 "This is what you left."
 Allison told her, avoiding the subject of Hunters and the Hierarchy for now.
-"And… hell, if you hadn’t been taken, that might be *you* on that magazine."
+"And... hell, if you hadn’t been taken, that might be *you* on that magazine."

 "...That’s what I wanted to be."
 Xiù nodded.
-"And… maybe I’d feel like I was doing something, too.
+"And... maybe I’d feel like I was doing something, too.
 Helping people get through their day, entertaining them.
 That seems important.
-But…" She dropped the magazine back on the table.
+But..."
+She dropped the magazine back on the table.
 "There’s no way that’s happening now, is there?"

 "What makes you say that?"